The Prevalence of Human Trafficking

 - Enforced confiscation of identity documents

 - Separation of a minor from a guardian without consent (child trafficking)

 We must understand that in many parts of the world, there is a hierarchy of human value.
-These different systems around the world (e.g. caste systems in Asia) have various ways of determining who is valuable and who is not in society.
-Selling someone becomes a viable financial opportunity for an individual who has grown up in a society that doesn’t value that particular type of person.
+These different systems around the world (e.g., caste systems in Asia) have various ways of determining who is valuable and who is not in society.
+Selling someone becomes a viable financial opportunity for an individual who has grown up in a culture that doesn’t value that particular type of person.
 It's also difficult for most of us to comprehend that in many trafficking situations there is a desperation of poverty that makes millions of people more vulnerable to these types of deception.

 The Greatest Injustice